Alcorr Double Wall Corrugated (DWC) Polyethylene (PE) Piping System for Gravity-Flow (Non-Pressure) Applications — Drainage, Sewerage & Cross-Drainage

 | 1000 | 803 |

-For Shallow Trenches: Place the pipe manually on the bedding portion of the 'Backfill Envelope' at the proper slope, using a sight rail and fixed tee to maintain line and grade.
+For shallow trenches: Place the pipe manually on the bedding portion of the 'Backfill Envelope' at the proper slope, using a sight rail and fixed tee to maintain line and grade.

-The same jointing system is used for fabricated accessories and moulded fittings such as Tees, Bends, Elbows and Reducer end-caps.
+The same jointing system is used for fabricated accessories and moulded fittings such as tees, bends, elbows and reducer end-caps.

 The 'Backfill Envelope' encompasses the bedding, haunching and remaining backfill zones surrounding the pipe.
 It is the critical structural element that distributes loads and maintains pipe geometry throughout the service life of the installation.

 Bedding is the lower portion of the 'Backfill Envelope', placed directly on the foundation.
-It should provide uniform, firm support for the pipe and maintain pipe grade.
+It shall provide uniform, firm support for the pipe and maintain pipe grade.
 Minimum bedding depth: 100 mm for pipes DN 400 and below; 150 mm for pipes above DN 400.
 Coupler holes (depressions in the bedding) are required to accommodate coupler connections without creating stress points.

 Final backfill extends from the top of the 'Backfill Envelope' to the bottom of the proposed road crust.
 Total minimum cover in trafficked installations: 0.45 m for pipe sizes 450 mm and below; one pipe ID for sizes above 450 mm.
-For heavily trafficked roads requiring immediate restoration, a high-strength material and compaction level is necessary to prevent settlement.
+For heavily trafficked roads requiring immediate restoration, a high-strength material and adequate compaction level are necessary to prevent settlement.
 Screened native soils are often suitable for final backfill in non-critical installations.

-Even though the system is designed for non-pressure conditions, pipe joints may need to be watertight — particularly for sanitary sewers and storm sewers in environmentally sensitive areas.
-Testing is carried out at 2.5 m water head for a period based on the length and size of the conduit system.
+Although the system is designed for non-pressure conditions, pipe joints may need to be watertight — particularly for sanitary sewers and storm sewers in environmentally sensitive areas.
+Testing is carried out at 2.5 m water head for a duration based on the length and size of the conduit system.

 Place and compact in uniform layers on either side of the pipe.
 Extend at least 0.15 m above pipe crown.
 Never apply mechanical compaction equipment directly on the pipe.

 Total minimum cover in trafficked installations: 0.45 m for DN ≤ 450 mm; one pipe ID for DN > 450 mm.
-Shoring or MS sheet piling required where specified.
+Shoring or M.S. sheet piling required where specified.

 Pipe is easily cut with ordinary tools.
 Cut in the corrugation valley for manhole connections.
 Contact the manufacturer for rejoining recommendations to ensure optimum joint performance.